 Sick toddlers and tantrums

-Your toddler might be a little more likely to throw a tantrum when he is sick.
-If this happens, just try to put yourself in his shoes.
+Your toddler might be a little more likely to throw a tantrum when they are sick.
+If this happens, just try to put yourself in their shoes.
 Being sick can be a confusing experience for toddlers.
 They aren’t sure why they’re feeling poorly, and it can be frustrating.
-It’s fine to give Baby a little leeway if he starts to act out, but you also get to remind him that that kind of behavior isn’t okay even if he is sick.
+It’s fine to give Baby a little leeway if they start to act out, but you also get to remind them that that kind of behavior isn’t okay even if they are sick.

 You won’t be doing yourself or Baby any favors if you’re too exhausted or overwhelmed to adequately take care of the two of you, so make sure to take care of yourself on these days, too!
 This means resting when you need it, and reminding yourself when things get overwhelming that you’ve just got to ride some sicknesses out.
 In time, Baby will feel better and the two of you will go back to life as normal.